The statistical spread of transmission outages on a fast protection time scale based on utility data: Literature review

 There is also detailed protection system modeling aimed at improving contingency lists.
 Chen and McCalley \cite{ChenPS05} model protection groups and stuck breakers to trace the higher probability series of events online under different substation and maintenance conditions to alert operators to higher probability contingencies.
 Yang et al. \cite{YangIREP07} analyze hidden stuck breaker failures in a 24-bus system to find critical contingencies.
 Jiang et al. \cite{JiangNAPS21} use a Markov chain to determine the steady state probabilities of NERC standard categories of contingencies.
 The failure and repair rates are estimated from utility data.

 There is extensive literature assessing the cascading risk of large transmission system blackouts by simulating models as surveyed in \cite{CFTFPESGM08,WGPS16}.
 Most of this literature outages lines without any detailed consideration of the protection system.
 However, there are advances in modeling some aspects of the protection system in this context.
 Rios et al. \cite{RiosPS02} model protection system misoperation by a constant probability when a fault lies in the vulnerability region of a relay.
 Chen et al. \cite{ChenEPES05} model hidden protection failure of a line exposed by a neighboring outage with a probability that changes according to the line loading.
 Yu and Singh \cite{YuPS04} obtain probabilities of failure to operate and the undesired trip from a steady state Markov chain and then use these probabilities to simulate cascades in a 24-bus power system.
 Dobson et al. \cite{DobsonPMAPS18} model the protection system in some detail and account for stuck breakers when cosimulating protection and power system dynamics in a 130-bus power system.
 Another application where detailed protection modeling has been applied is assessing resilience to the risk of extreme weather.
 Ciapessoni et al. \cite{CiapessoniSG16} assess this risk in an 80-bus power system, and their models include busbar and double circuit faults and stuck breakers.

+Anders et al.~\cite{AndersPS06} describes in detail the failure statistics of air blast breakers, including the distribution of time to failure for forced outages.
+Bollen \cite{Bollen93} describes probabilities of a variety of breaker failures.
+Grant \cite{GrantPhD25} extracts condition-dependent failure probabilities and rates from breaker data.

+Protection actions with multiple outaged lines include common mode events.
+Mittelstadt et al.~\cite{MittelstadtPMAPS04} find the mean time between common mode failures of BPA transmission lines and Keel et al.~\cite{KeelPESGM12} describe the statistics of WECC transmission line common mode failures.
+In particular, Keel et al.~\cite{KeelPESGM12} confirm that almost all the common mode events in WECC start in the same minute.
+Other data sources for common mode and dependent failures are reviewed in \cite{PapicPESGM14}.
+These common mode failure statistics can be expressed as failure rates and used in steady state reliability models \cite{BillintonPESGM12, PapicPS17}.